SyedSahil80328/Utilities/README.md

 # Utilities
-<p>To use my GPA calculator, follow this link:</p>
+<p>To use my GPA calculator, follow this link: (Use Ctrl/Cmd+Click to retain this tab)</p>
 <a href="https://syed-sahil-100.github.io/Utilities/GPA2/calc.html">GPA Calculator</a><br>
 <a href="https://syed-sahil-100.github.io/Utilities/GPA2/cgpa.html">CGPA Calculator</a>

 # Blind Navigator
-<p>In this repository, only a prototype will be present and there will be no installation procedures in this repository, so I recommend you to click the link below for personalised usage.</p>
+<p>In this repository, only a prototype will be present and there will be no installation procedures in this repository, so I recommend you to click the link below for personalised usage.
+(Use Ctrl/Cmd+Click to retain this tab)</p>
 <a href="https://github.com/syed-sahil-100/Integrated-Assistive-System-For-Object-Detection-And-Blind-Navigation">Blind Navigation Official Repository</a>